JoenTheWizard/mV3D/README.md

 # mV3D

 This is 3 separate programs merged into one (mv3DViewer, ShadeD and Multiplex engine) that I made and merges and combines them all into one program I call mV3D.
-It's a project that mainly deals with 3D modelling, graphics, shaders etc.
+It's a project that mainly deals with 3D modelling, graphics, shaders etc. A lot of this project is unfinished.

 This project is seperate to a similar project called `mVCMD`